BRPD says multiple suspects in weekend shootings disregarded close police presence

 "It's a very serious and dangerous situation.
 We had officer presence at those particular locations and people are still committing violent acts regardless," Lt.
 McKneely said.

-He said because officers were on the scene and saw the shooting happen, they were able to they were able to detain Michael Robinson within minutes.
+He said because officers were on the scene and saw the shooting happen, they were able to detain Michael Robinson within minutes.

 An affidavit the WBRZ Investigative Unit obtained Tuesday says Robinson fired his weapon aimlessly into the crowd because he said he heard someone shoot first.
 He was jailed for first-degree murder and five counts of attempted murder.
 Tyrelle Hamilton was also arrested at the scene for obstruction when he tried to remove the weapon police say Robinson used.